The Sacred Virgin and the Spurned Bride is a new novella by Dolan Cummings.

-Latest: The Pictish Princess and other stories from before there was a Scotland is a new novel by Dolan Cummings.
+Dolan’s previous novel was The Pictish Princess and other stories from before there was a Scotland.

 In a land uneasily divided between four nations – Picts, Gaels, Britons and Northumbrians – but united by a thousand stories and a single faith (just about), a girl can dream.